 - A second round of findings, published by the Oregon Health Study Group in the New England Journal of Medicine in May 2013, provided a look at the Oregon experience after two years.
 The researchers found that Medicaid coverage increased individuals' use of health care services, raised rates of diabetes detection and management, lowered rates of depression, and reduced financial strain.
 However, they also found no significant improvements in measured physical health outcomes in the first two years of Medicaid coverage.

-- A third set of findings, published in Science in January 2014, analyzed the impact of Medicaid coverage on emergency department use.
-Researchers found that emergency department use among those who got Medicaid coverage through the Oregon lottery was 40% greater over 18 months relative to the control group.
-They found increases in emergency department use across a broad range of visits, conditions, and subgroups, including conditions that may be most readily treatable in primary care settings.
+- A third set of findings, published in Science in January 2014, analyzed the impact of Medicaid coverage on emergency department (ED) use.
+Researchers found that ED use among those who got Medicaid coverage through the Oregon lottery was 40% greater over 18 months relative to the control group.
+They found increases in ED use across a broad range of visits, conditions, and subgroups, including conditions that may be most readily treatable in primary care settings.

 This ongoing research, funded in part by CHCF, continues to advance understanding of the benefits and limitations of Medicaid coverage.
 The results also underscore the vital importance of finding ways to delivery care more efficiently.